One BIGG Island in Space

 It’s one of the most famous, most widely distributed images in history: a tiny blue green marble impossibly spinning in the vast blackness of space.
 It was taken by the Apollo 8 astronauts on their way to the moon and seeing it changed everything.
 I’ve always been interested in stories of exploration, and I have read countless articles, and watched many hours of interviews and documentaries on Apollo 8.
 The thing that inspires me is the perception shift the astronauts describe when they looked back on the earth from space: a profound feeling of awe and “oneness,” the boundaries that separate us melting away into insignificance.
 That’s what I see when I look at the picture… Earth as just one big island floating in a sea of space.
 We’re all in this together.

-Too often, though, it can feel like we’re not.
+Too often, though, it can feel like we’re not, particularly in a post Covid-19 world.
 It’s so easy to feel isolated, separated from each other, living lives defined and limited by the artificial boundaries we impose: nationalities, cultures, languages, religions, politics.
 Even people living in the same city can feel isolated from each other by the boundaries of their neighborhoods.
 When given the opportunity to travel, sometimes we take our boundaries with us, and we move through the world as if we’re going through a museum.
 We see the sights, but we don’t make real connections with people, and there is no sense of connectivity when we are done.

 I am committed to changing all of that for me… and, I hope, for you.